a-rodin/qstardict/README.md

 # Main features

-* Full support of StarDict dictionaries
+* Full support of StarDict 2.x dictionaries
 * Working in the system tray
 * Scanning mouse selection and showing a popup window with translation of selected words
 * Translations reformatting
 * Pronuncation of translated words
+* Pronunciation if IPA transcriptions in the translations
 * Plugins support
 * Training for studying words